py5coding/py5book/content/user_functions.md

 This Sketch is similar to the previous one except it will draw 10 random rectangles and then stop drawing.

 For static Sketches, code that you would typically see in the `draw()` function is placed in the `setup()` function.
 This technique is useful for creating static images.

+This kind of Sketch is very similar, but not the same as, [Static Mode](/content/py5_modes) Sketches.

 ## Settings